-- amortised cost;

-- fair value through other comprehensive income; or

-- fair value through profit or loss.

-Measurement is on the basis of two primary criteria:

-- the contractual cash flow characteristics of the financial asset; and - the business model for managing the financial assets.

-A financial asset is subsequently measured at amortised cost if it meets the following conditions:

-- the financial asset is managed solely to collect contractual cash flows; and - the contractual terms within the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates.
+- amortised cost; - fair value through other comprehensive income; or - fair value through profit or loss.
+Measurement is on the basis of two primary criteria: - measurement is on the basis of two primary cinteria. - the contractual cash flow characteristics of the financial asset; and - the business model for managing the financial assets. - A financial asset is subsequently measured at amortised cost if it meets the following conditions: - the financial asset is managed solely to collect contractual cash flows; and - the contractual terms within the financial asset give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates.